WEC-Sim/WEC-Sim/source/advanced_features.rst

 State-Space Representation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The convolution integral term in the equation of motion can be linearized using the state-space representation as described in the `Theory Section <http://wec-sim.github.io/WEC-Sim/theory.html>`_.
-To use state-space representation, the ``simu.ssCalc`` simulationClass variable must be defined in the WEC-Sim input file, for example:
+To use a state-space representation, the ``simu.ssCalc`` simulationClass variable must be defined in the WEC-Sim input file, for example:

 	:code:`simu.ssCalc = 1`